Updated: Jan 6

 If the cat shows no sign of distress at the puppy’s presence, you could let them sniff each other.
 Only do this with a calm puppy, in your arms or on a lead so they can’t jump on the cat with excitement.
 Do not force this interaction; allow the cat to come to you and the puppy, or to maintain a safe distance from you both, if they prefer.
 Some cats will be confident and cuddly around dogs, others will never want to have close contact with them, which is fine.

 Once both animals have become used to each other, it is safe to allow them both access to the same spaces.
 Always supervise these interactions in the early weeks.
 It is always a good idea to provide the cat with easily accessible, elevated escape locations where the dog can’t reach them in a chase, eg. a cat tree, elevated shelf or ledge.

 Consider using the pheromone spray or plug-in ‘Feliway’ to help keep your cat relaxed despite their newly acquired sibling.

 Introducing to other pets

-If you have birds, rodents, rabbits etc in the house, it is safest to keep these animals completely separate from your dog, especially at first.
+If you have birds, rodents, rabbits etc. in the house, it is safest to keep these animals completely separate from your dog, especially at first.
 Always remember that some breeds of dog have been bred to chase, grab or shake small animals, and that even a friendly puppy will sometimes not know their strength when over-excited.
 For the safety of your other pets, it is best to allow your dog to see and sniff them, initially from a distance, then gradually closer.
 Always do this through a closed enclosure to protect the other pets and stop the interaction if your dog becomes over-excited or aggressive.
 Your aim is just to get your puppy used to the presence of these other animals.
-Over time you may discover that your puppy might not have a strong prey drive, or may be friendly or disinterested by these other pets, in which case they may be fine coming in close contact when supervised by you.
+Over time you may discover that your puppy might not have a strong prey drive, and may be friendly or disinterested by these other pets, in which case they may be fine coming in close contact when supervised by you.